inspec/inspec/docs-chef-io/content/inspec/resources/podman.md

 - `.where()` specifies a specific filter and expected value, against which parameters are compared.
 - `ids`, `names`, `drivers`, `network_interfaces`, `created`, `subnets`, `ipv6_enabled`, `internal`, `dns_enabled`, `options`, `labels`, and `ipam_options` are valid parameters for `networks`.

-The `podman` resource block also allows you to write a test for many `pods`.
+You can use the `podman` resource block to test many pods.

 ```ruby
 describe podman.pods do